tycobbb/react-native-training/a-project-setup/pages/you-and-your-command-line.md

 #### `standard` & `snazzy`

+javascript doesn't have any compile-time type safety (without tools), so a linter is necessary to not lose your mind.

-standard is a linter that will check your code style and automatically fix it for you. you can't really configure it, and that's a good thing.
+standard checks your code style and automatically fixes it for you. you can't really configure it, and that's a good thing.

 snazzy is a tool that makes standard's output more readable.

-javascript doesn't have any compile-time type safety (without tools), so a linter is necessary to not lose your mind. let's install and add scripts for them:
+let's install and add scripts for them:

 ```sh
 $ yarn add -D standard snazzy